 - The

-loop iterates over each element of thefruits
+forloop iterates over each element of thefruitsarray and prints it.

 7. Example: Sum of Numbers

-loop to calculate the sum of numbers from 1 to 10.
+Let’s use a while loop to calculate the sum of numbers from 1 to 10.

 Example: